gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 * In the reuse services (e.g.: destination ), if the application is dependent on the reuse service.
 Also, onboarding and offboarding callbacks will be triggered for the subscribed/unsubscribed application and for the reuse services.

+If you use IAS by binding a multi-tenant application router to an identity service instance, the subscription manager service (SMS) should be used to enable the subscription to a subscriber zone and an IAS tenant.
+Currently the SMS subscription is only possible via SMS APIs.
+In the future, the SMS subscription will be supported via the SAP4me portal.

 ### How To Expose Approuter for SaaS Subscription

 #### Multi-tenancy
 The application router should be configured to handle multi-tenant access by maintaining the TENANT_HOST_PATTERN environment configuration.

-#### Entitle org for SaaS Registry consumption
+#### Entitle org for SaaS Application consumption
-The SaaS Registry service should be available in your space marketplace.
+The SaaS Registry service and / or the Subscription Manager service should be available in your space marketplace.

 #### Authorize LPS for invoking callbacks
 SaaS business applications should grant LPS the authorization to invoke the application's callbacks.
 Callback scope should be granted to LPS in the application router’s xs-security.json file: